scala/docs.scala-lang/_overviews/scaladoc/for-library-authors.md

 each one shown separately, in the order that you choose.

 These tags are *not* enabled by default!
 You must pass the `-groups` flag to Scaladoc in order to turn them on.
-Typically the sbt for this will look something like:
+Typically, the sbt for this will look something like:
 ```
 scalacOptions in (Compile, doc) ++= Seq(